'Superhero' Son - South Korea's inspiration

 He is revered like a superstar, an icon, a superhero - and behind the mask, Son Heung-min carries the weight of a nation's hopes.

-The South Korea captain is a footballer that transcends the sport in his home country.
+The South Korea captain is a footballer who transcends the sport in his home country.

 "He is more famous than Beyonce," one supporter told BBC Sport.
-Another said "he makes people proud to be Korean".
+Another said: "He makes people proud to be Korean."

-When South Korea take on Brazil in the last 16 of the World Cup on Monday, Tottenham striker Son is the man those back home will look to for inspiration.
+When South Korea take on Brazil in the last 16 of the World Cup on Monday (19:00 GMT kick-off), Tottenham forward Son is the man those back home will look to for inspiration.

-His picture is on the side of a skyscraper building in Doha throughout the World Cup, just a few buildings down from Portugal's Cristiano Ronaldo.
+His picture is on the side of a skyscraper in Doha throughout the World Cup, just a few buildings down from Portugal's Cristiano Ronaldo.

 Before each of South Korea's group matches, there were fans bearing Son's name on the back of their shirts everywhere you turned.